 Enterprise State Community College's computer labs are available to currently enrolled students and employees of ESCC.
-These labs include, at the Enterprise Campus, the Student Academic Success Lab in Snuggs Hall, the teaching labs in Wallace Hall, Talmadge Hall, Forrester Hall, Sessions Hall, and Snuggs Hall, and the computers provided for general use in the Libraries/LRCs at the Enterprise, Ozark, and Mobile locations.
-These labs also include the teaching labs at Alabama Aviation College at Ozark, and the Aviation Center at Mobile.
-Scheduled classes have priority use in teaching labs.
+These labs include, at the Enterprise Campus, the Student Academic Success Lab in Snuggs Hall, and the computers provided for general use in the Libraries/LRCs at the Enterprise and Ozark campuses.